jasensteve10/final_project/README.md

 docker build -t userapi .
 docker run -p 3000:3000 userapi
 ```
-(Note: The app needs Redis.
-You might want to use docker-compose or run a network with Redis).

 ### 6. Kubernetes
 To deploy to a standard K8s cluster (e.g. Minikube):